 The University provides work opportunities both on and off campus.
-Students who demonstrate financial need as determined by the FAFSA are given first priority.
+Students who demonstrate financial need as determined by the FAFSA are offered Federal Work Study in their award.
+Students who have no need are paid through a student employment budget.
+It is the responsibility of students to find their own jobs.
 All students may apply, however, for part-time employment opportunities.
-Bimonthly paychecks are made directly to students rather than to student accounts.
+Bi-monthly paychecks are made directly to students rather than to student accounts.